imaginate/superglue/README.md

   Options:
     -B|--backup-ext=EXT   Override the usual backup file extension.
     -b|--backup[=CTRL]    Make a backup of each existing destination file.
-    -D|--defines=VARS     Define multiple VAR for each DEST to use.
+    -D|--defines=VARS     Define multiple VAR for any TAG VALUE to use.
-    -d|--define=VAR       Define one VAR for each DEST to use.
+    -d|--define=VAR       Define one VAR for any TAG VALUE to use.
     -E|--no-empty         Force SRC to contain at least one destination tag.
     -e|--empty            Allow SRC to not contain a destination tag.
     -F|--no-force         If destination exists do not overwrite it.
     -f|--force            If destination exists overwrite it.
     -H|--cmd-dereference  Follow command-line SRC symlinks.
     -h|-?|--help          Print help info and exit.
+    -I|--no-include       Disable `include' TAG processing and inserts.
     -K|--no-keep=ATTRS    Do not preserve the ATTRS.
     -k|--keep[=ATTRS]     Keep the ATTRS (default= `mode,ownership,timestamps').
     -L|--dereference      Always follow SRC symlinks.
     -l|--link             Hard link files instead of copying.
     -m|--mode=MODE        Set the file mode for each destination.
+    -N|--no-insert        Disable `var' TAG processing and inserts.
     -n|--no-clobber       If destination exists do not overwrite.
     -o|--owner=OWNER      Set the file owner for each destination.
     -P|--no-dereference   Never follow SRC symlinks.